NiNiyas/autoscan/README.md

 ```

 `SERVER_MAX_FILE_CHECKS` - The number specifies how many times this check will occur, before giving up.
 If set to `0`,
-this check will not occur, and Plex Autoscan will simply send the scan request after the `SERVER_SCAN_DELAY`.
+this check will not occur, and Autoscan will simply send the scan request after the `SERVER_SCAN_DELAY`.
 Default
 is `10`.

 `SERVER_FILE_CHECK_DELAY` - Delay in seconds between two file checks.
 Default is `60`.

-`SERVER_SCAN_FOLDER_ON_FILE_EXISTS_EXHAUSTION` - Plex Autoscan will scan the media folder when the file exist checks (as
+`SERVER_SCAN_FOLDER_ON_FILE_EXISTS_EXHAUSTION` - Autoscan will scan the media folder when the file exist checks (as
 set above) are exhausted.
 Default is `false`.

 ### Server File Exists - Path Mappings